brxaneta/CTFs/secretbox.md

 - The message is reversed before encoding.

-- Each character�s ASCII value is XOR�ed with the length of the output file name.
+- Each character’s ASCII value is XOR’ed with the length of the output file name.

 Since the provided image is called secret.png, len("secret.png") = 10,
 so the XOR key = 10.

-## ??
-Step 3 � Writing the Decoder
+## 🧰 Step 3 — Writing the Decoder

 To reverse the process, we can extract the alpha channel, XOR each byte with 10, and reverse the result:
 ```py